Skip to main content

 Q: Should I hire a professional stager or DIY my DFW home staging?

 A: Depends on your house and your budget.
-For homes over $400,000, hire a pro — the ROI is there.
+For homes over $400,000, hire a pro, the return is there.
 For well-maintained homes under $400,000, you can DIY if you’re willing to be ruthless about decluttering and you’ve got decent taste in neutral design.
-But if your house has been on the market for more than a month, bring in a pro.
+But if your house has been on the market more than a month, bring in a pro.
 Sometimes you’re too close to see what buyers are seeing.

 Q: How long should I keep my Dallas-Fort Worth home staged?

-A: Budget for 60 days to be safe, even though most staged homes sell in 30-45 days.
+A: Budget for 60 days to be safe, even though most staged homes sell in 30 to 45 days.
 That gives you cushion for negotiations and closing.
-If you’re in a competitive school district like Plano ISD or Carroll ISD, you might sell even faster, but don’t cut corners by removing staging too early.
+In a competitive school district like Plano ISD or Carroll ISD you might sell even faster, but don’t cut corners by pulling the staging too early.

 Q: What’s the biggest staging trend for DFW homes in 2026?

 A: Smart home tech.
-Buyers want to see visible smart thermostats, EV charging stations, and solar panel info.
+Buyers want to see visible smart thermostats, EV charging, and solar info.
 If you’ve got Ring doorbells or smart locks, leave them and mention them in the listing.
-Tech-savvy buyers relocating to Dallas for work care about this stuff more than you’d think.
+Tech-savvy buyers relocating to Dallas for work care about this more than you’d think.

 Q: Do vacant homes sell faster than occupied homes in DFW?

-A: No. Vacant homes sit on the market 40% longer in my experience.
+A: No. Vacant homes tend to sit on the market longer, in my experience.
 Buyers struggle with spatial relationships in empty houses.
 They can’t tell if their furniture will fit, they can’t visualize room functions, and empty houses just feel sad.
 Rent furniture if you’ve already moved out.
 It’s worth it.

 Q: What staging elements work best for DFW’s hot real estate market?

-A: Anything that makes your house feel like a cool retreat from Texas heat.
+A: Anything that makes your house feel like a cool retreat from the Texas heat.
 Show off your covered outdoor spaces, demonstrate good airflow, highlight energy efficiency.
-But keep it warm and welcoming — we’re still Texas, and buyers expect that hospitality vibe.
+But keep it warm and welcoming, we’re still Texas, and buyers expect that hospitality.
 It’s a balance between “this house will keep you comfortable” and “this house will feel like home.”

 Kristy Purtle - Dallas REALTOR